ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/README.md

 ### Definition

 The FFT Accumulation Method (FAM) produces a large number of point estimates of the cross-spectral correlation function.
-As described in [R4], the point estimates are given by:
+The point estimates are given by:

 $$
 S_{xy_T}^{\alpha_i + q\Delta\alpha}(rL, f_j)_{\Delta t} =